Get Ready, Set, Sell Your North of Boston Home!

 North of Boston homes are selling fast and for record-high prices.
-In this post, Linda Lecomte, Coldwell Banker Realty Andover, gives advice on how to extract maximum value from your home when selling in 2022.
-If you want top dollar in this unprecedented Sellers’ market, it pays off big time to show an appealing, uncluttered property.
+In this post, Linda Lecomte, Coldwell Banker Realty Andover, gives advice on how to extract maximum value from your home.
+In 2023, it pays off big time to show an appealing, uncluttered property.
 Plus, it’s important to highlight in-demand home features that attract today’s homebuyers.
-Continue reading for helpful, room-by-room advice on how to prepare your North of Boston home to sell in 2022.
+Continue reading for helpful, room-by-room advice on how to prepare your North of Boston home to sell in 2023.

 Make a Good First Impression with Curb Appeal